Oemercetin06/XspecT2/README.md

 ```
 pip install xspect
 ```
-Please note that Windows and Alpine Linux is currently not supported.
+Please note that Windows and Alpine Linux are currently not supported.

 ## Usage
 ### Get the models